 We are accountable to the wider public for the usage of funds received.
-Transparency & Accountability are our core value areas that we strive to bring to the fore at CSA.
-Every year, our children at supported Child Care Institutions aspire to know, learn & experience new things.
-Every year, we set a target to fulfill their dreams & desires.
-And every year, our donors & supporters play a significant role in helping us scale new heights.
-Our Annual Report is an amalgamation of the work done through the year, our achievements & proud moments, our audited finances & acknowledgement of different stakeholders involved.
+Transparency and Accountability are our core value areas that we strive to bring to the fore at CSA.
+Every year, our children at supported Child Care Institutions aspire to know, learn and experience new things.
+Every year, we set a target to fulfill their dreams and desires.
+And every year, our donors and supporters play a significant role in helping us scale new heights.
+Our Annual Report is an amalgamation of the work done through the year, our achievements and proud moments, our audited finances and acknowledgement of different stakeholders involved.

 12A registration is one time exemption obtained by most Trusts, right after incorporation to be exempted from paying income tax.
 Trusts and NGOs having 12A registration enjoy exemption from paying income tax on the surplus income of the Trust or NGO.